GitHub Copilot Open Source Alternatives

 A alternative to Github Copilot for vscode until you get the access to github copilot.

-(Edit: eagle-eyed reader FIREHAWK has noted, in the comments below, that Clara-Copilot makes use of Code Grepper, making it a code search and recommendation solution as opposed to code generation).
+(Edit: eagle-eyed reader FIREHAWK has noted that Clara-Copilot makes use of Code Grepper, making it a code search and recommendation solution as opposed to code generation).

-It does, however, provide an example of how to use the extension, and boasts that it "[s]upports around ~ 50 Programming aproximately LOL !," and "[g]ives you snippets at an instant."
-The repo does have 28 stars at publication.
+It does, however, provide an example of how to use the extension, and boasts that it "[s]upports around ~ 50 Programming aproximately (sic) LOL !," and "[g]ives you snippets at an instant."
 Try at your own caution :)

 Hopefully this small collection of alternatives provides you with something to hold you over until Copilot is released to the masses.
 You might even find that one of these are useful enough to work for you long term.
 Thanks to the respective authors of these tools.